-9.6 All staff are required to familiarise themselves with the Council's Social Media Policy.
+- 9.6 All staff are required to familiarise themselves with the Local Authority's/School's Social Media Policy.
 Social networking sites are part of everyday culture within the cyber environment and all staff will promote safe use of the internet to all pupils.
 The school curriculum will include the input of appropriately trained personnel around Internet Safety and safe use of media items.
 Staff will ensure that any personal use of social networking sites does not in any way impinge upon the school or their professional standards.
-Any concerns regarding a staff member's conduct should be brought to the immediate attention of the Headteacher.

-9.7 Any attempt by a pupil to contact staff via such internet sites will immediately be reported to the Headteacher or DSP.
-Appropriate advice will then be given to pupils and parents/carers regarding professional boundaries and pupil safety.

-9.8 If there is any suspicion that any multimedia device or computer contains images or content of an inappropriate nature, the Headteacher or DSP should be informed immediately.
-If the images and/or content raise a child protection concern immediate advice should be sought from the Local Authority Designated Officer for Safeguarding (Education) as to whether the concern should be considered under Section 5 of the Wales Safeguarding Procedures - Safeguarding Allegations/Concerns about Practitioners and those in positions of Trust (see Section 11).
-The Headteacher or DSP will also contact Corporate IT.
+Any concerns regarding a staff member's conduct should be brought to the immediate attention of the Headteacher/Setting Leader. - 9.7 Any attempt by a pupil to contact staff via such internet sites will immediately be reported to the Headteacher/Setting Leader or DSP.
+Appropriate advice will then be given to pupils and parents/carers regarding professional boundaries and pupil safety. - 9.8 If there is any suspicion that any multimedia device or computer contains images or content of an inappropriate nature, the Headteacher/setting leader or DSP should be informed immediately.
+If the images and/or content raise a child protection concern immediate advice should be sought from the Local Authority Designated Officer for Safeguarding (Education) as to whether the concern should be considered under Section 5 of the Wales Safeguarding Procedures Safeguarding Allegations/Concerns about Practitioners and those in positions of Trust (see Section 11).
+The Headteacher/Setting Leader or DSP will also contact Corporate IT.